LLM Debate Benchmark: Adversarial Multi-Turn Argument Under Opposition

 Representative Motions

-The benchmark is broad rather than narrowly optimized around one policy template.
+The benchmark is broad rather than narrowly optimized around one type of policy question.
 A few current motions give a good sense of the range:

 This matters because debate ability can look very different on fiscal policy, civil liberties, technology governance, migration, labor, education, or historical-justice motions.
 A wide topic bank makes the leaderboard more meaningful.